 While Rouladen is a traditional German dish, there are as many different versions as there are German Omas.
-I've detailed some of the options in the recipe below.
+I’ve detailed some of the options in the Ingredient Notes below.
 This is the version I love, with grainy mustard, a bit of paprika, lots of bacon (to keep it moist!), a bit of chopped onion and a pickle in the middle.

 Beef – If you are lucky, you will find “rouladen” cut beef at your grocery store or butcher, which takes all the guesswork out of it :) Of course, when I went looking for it, there was none to be found.
 It’s quite easy to find very thin round steaks though, so that’s what I went with.
 Go for a top or topside round steak or a flank steak.

 You may notice the pinkish in the centre of the rouladen, which may make you think the beef isn’t cooked.
 That’s the bacon, not undercooked beef.
 When checking your rouladen for done-ness, be sure to note that :)